ArcInstitute/ScreenPro2/docs/source/load.md

-# Load module
+# Data loading module

-Set of python functions to read, write, and integrate CRISPR screening datasets from different platforms.
+Set of python functions to read, write, and integrate CRISPR screening resources (e.g. guide RNA libraries) and datasets from different platforms and analysis tools.

 ___